How to Write Thought Leadership That's Actually Thoughtful

 For an example, just reference the title of this article.
 Note that it’s “How to write thought leadership that’s actually thoughtful,” and not “The way to write thought leadership is to be prepared, pointed, and concise.”

-5. Write everything and then edit with a chainsaw
+5. Edit with a chainsaw

 Finally, be courageous and kill your darlings.
-While you should begin by writing down everything that comes to mind, come back to hack away all those self-indulgent digressions, histrionic jabs at competitors, and clever turns of phrase that you find yourself having to explain to each proofreader.
+While you should begin by writing down everything that comes to mind, come back to hack away all those self-indulgent digressions, histrionic jabs at competitors, and clever turns of phrase that you find yourself having to explain to your proofreader.
 Clip them all, and edit your piece to within an inch of its life.

-Now you’re ready to go forth and write thought leadership that’s actually, well, thoughtful!
+Now you’re ready to go forth and write thought leadership that’s actually, well, thoughtful.

 Want more writing tips?
 Check out our other writing resources.